-(b) If for any Delivery Month, the Contract Price calculation results in an amount that is less than zero (the absolute value of that amount being the “Seller’s Amount”), Seller shall, nevertheless, deliver Gas as provided in the applicable Confirmation Letter, provided that the Contract Price payable by Buyer for Gas delivered in such Delivery Month shall be zero, and Seller shall pay Buyer an amount equal to the Seller’s Amount, multiplied by the MaxDQ (or DCQ, as applicable), multiplied by the number of Days in the applicable Delivery Month (the “Seller’s Payment”); provided, however, “Seller’s Amount” shall not be payable with respect to Gas that was not delivered or not received due to Force Majeure (defined below) or not received due to a Buyer’s Deficiency Default.
-Buyer shall invoice Seller for the Seller’s Payment, plus GST, on or before the twentieth Day of the calendar Month following such Delivery Month.
-If for any Delivery Month, the Contract Price calculation results in an amount that is less than zero and there is a Seller’s Deficiency Default, or a Buyer’s Deficiency Default, then the following two sentences shall supersede and replace the payment obligations stated in Section 6.2 (in the case of a Seller’s Deficiency Default) and Section 6.4 (in the case of a Buyer’s Deficiency Default):

-(i) In the case of a Seller’s Deficiency Default, in addition to “Seller’s Payment”, for each GJ in the Seller’s Deficiency Quantity Seller shall pay Buyer Cdn. $0.05, plus either (x) if the Delivery Point is AECO “C” or NOVA Inventory Transfer, the AECO Day Price for the Day on which the Seller’s Deficiency Default occurred or (y) if the Delivery Point is other than AECO “C” or NOVA Inventory Transfer, the cost, including transportation and basis differential adjustments, to Buyer, acting reasonably in an incremental, arms’-length purchase(s) from a third party, to replace Seller’s Deficiency Quantity.

-(ii) In the case of a Buyer’s Deficiency Default, Buyer shall not be liable for paying Seller any amount under Section 6.4.

 27 Payment Date.
 Buyer shall pay, or if Section 6.2 or sub-section 9.1(b) applies, Seller shall pay, the amount due in sufficient time to ensure that the payee receives such amount on or before the Payment Date (defined below).
 “Payment Date” means the twenty-fifth Day of the Month in which the statement was received, provided that if the twenty-fifth Day is a Saturday or Canadian statutory holiday, other than a Monday, then payment shall be made on the immediately preceding Business Day; if the twenty-fifth is a Sunday or a Canadian statutory holiday falling on a Monday, then payment shall be made on the immediately following Business Day.
-If presentation of the written statement is delayed after the twentieth Day of the Month, the Payment Date shall be delayed for a like period unless the payor is primarily responsible for such delay.
+If presentation of the written statement is delayed after the 15th Day of the Month, the Payment Date shall be delayed for a like period unless the payor is primarily responsible for such delay.
 Payment shall be made by wire transfer, or by cheque, to the payee’s account or address designated on Exhibit "A" hereto.